 5. Inspection and Audit.
 Medicine-On-Time shall have the right to examine the Developments and any work-in-progress at any time upon reasonable notice to Contractor.
 Furthermore, within 15 days of Medicine-On-Time’s written request, Contractor shall provide sufficient access to its books and records as requested by Medicine-On-Time for the purpose of verifying Contractor’s compliance with the terms of this Agreement or any SOW and the accuracy of the invoices and expenses submitted by Contractor to Medicine-On-Time.
 Should such review reveal an over-charge then Contractor will, within 15 days, refund to Medicine-On-Time the amount of the over-charge and, if the over-charge is more than five percent (5%) of the fees payable to Contractor for the subject Services then Contractor will also reimburse Medicine-On-Time for all out-of-pocket fees and costs incurred in connection with the review.

 6. Confidential Information.
-“Confidential Information” means all (i) data (“Personal Data”) related to any identified or identifiable natural person such as Medicine-On-Time personnel, customers, subcontractors, partners or any other third party including third parties’ personnel (“Individual(s)”) and (ii) non-public information provided or revealed by one party (“Discloser”) to the other party (“Recipient”) or otherwise learned by a party during the course of performance under this Agreement, including without limit software, programs, prices, processes, requirements, documentation, Developments, and bank account, credit card, financial, marketing and other business information, and any other material or information identified at the time of disclosure as confidential or proprietary, or which otherwise one would reasonably expect to be confidential or proprietary.
+“Confidential Information” means all (i) data (“Personal Data”, “Personal Health Information (PHI)”, Personal Identification Information (PII)”) related to any identified or identifiable natural person such as Medicine-On-Time personnel, customers, subcontractors, partners or any other third party including third parties’ personnel (“Individual(s)”) and (ii) non-public information provided or revealed by one party (“Discloser”) to the other party (“Recipient”) or otherwise learned by a party during the course of performance under this Agreement, including without limit software, programs, prices, processes, requirements, documentation, Developments, and bank account, credit card, financial, marketing and other business information, and any other material or information identified at the time of disclosure as confidential or proprietary, or which otherwise one would reasonably expect to be confidential or proprietary.
 Except for Personal Data, Recipient’s obligations of confidentiality hereunder shall not apply to information that: (a) is or becomes public through no fault or breach by Recipient, (b) is or becomes known to Recipient (either directly or rightfully through a third party) without an obligation of confidentiality, (c) is independently developed by Recipient without use of or access or reference to Discloser’s Confidential Information or (d) is disclosed with the prior written approval of Discloser on a case-by-case basis.
 Recipient may disclose Discloser's Confidential Information as required by law or court order provided: (1) Recipient promptly notifies Discloser in writing of the requirement for disclosure; and (2) discloses only as much of the Confidential Information as is required by such law or court order.